BonAppResearch/judge-judy-agent/README.md

 ### API

-The API is built using a Next.js 14 + FastAPI hybrid architecture:
+The API (`api/`) is built using a Next.js 14 + FastAPI hybrid architecture:

-- FastAPI backend mapped to `/api/` routes in the Next.js application
 - Serverless deployment on Vercel for scalable performance
 - Handles authentication and request validation
 - Processes employment contract analysis and dispute resolution
 - Integrates with smart contract systems for escrow management
-- Provides endpoints for both chat and arbitration functionalities
+- Provides endpoints for arbitration functionalities

 ### UI

-The user interface connects the various components through:
+The user interface (`ui/`) connects the various components through:

 - Clean, professional design optimized for legal consultation
 - Seamless integration with the API backend